algerbrex/algerbrex.github.io/_posts/2021-12-13-evaluation-progress.md

 ```

 One last important detail to mention is that if you look closely at the above code, you'll see the king safety is only considered for the middlegame, and only when the
-attacking side has at least two attacks and queen.
+attacking side has at least two attackers and a queen.
 This helps Blunder better understand that a king isn't necessarily unsafe in the endgame if its exposed, and that there's
 usually not much to an attack without a queen or a good amount of attackers.

 Overall, Blunder's king safety is getting better, and it looks like its starting to do a decent job at recognizing when it has an opportunity to exploit its opponets